 Pedicabbing doesn't make me a better person.
 By trying to become a better person, however, I am becoming a better pedicab chauffeur.
 This is the story of a little spiritual journey I've taken over the last year, stimulated in part by my pedicabbing.

 I am by hobby a pedicab chauffeur in Oslo.
 Last year I drove a Chinese cycle rickshaw with 7 gears, while dressed in a tuxedo top and black cycling shorts or tights.
-This year I bought a Quadracycle (from Indiana, USA), a bright red four-wheeled vehicle that looks a lot like a pedal-powered dune buggy or Model-T, depending on whether the roof canopy is on or not.
+This year I bought a Quadracycle (from Indiana, USA), a bright red four-wheeled vehicle that looks a lot like a pedal-powered dune buggy or Model -T, depending on whether the roof canopy is on or not.
 Though I'm originally from the U.S., I put on a pseudo-British accent when I cycle and go by the nom de velocipede "Charles Armstrong."

 When I started pedicabbing, I found it both lucrative and personally rewarding.
 My friends characterize me as a happy, cheerful person.
 When I drive a pedicab, that attitude becomes quite infectious.
 The experience of riding in a pedicab is so exotic and fun that passengers often start laughing the moment we start moving, and sometimes laugh all the way to the destination.
-Passersby share in the pleasure, smiling with amusement at the sight of a tuxedoed man furiously pedalling a human-powered "car."
+Passersby share in the pleasure, smiling with amusement at the sight of a tuxedoed man furiously pedaling a human-powered "car."
 Even car and bus drivers grin and yell encouraging remarks.
 Friends who I have taken on pleasure rides comment on how happy everyone in Oslo seems, when seen from the seat of a pedicab.

 At the same time, I found that pedicabbing could be very stressful.
 Dressed in a funny costume, driving a funny vehicle, I am vulnerable, an inviting target for everyone who feels a need to vent some frustration or just get some attention.
-Since I am mostly out on Friday and Saturday nights, and this is Norway, there is no shortage of drunks who fit that bill.
+Since I am mostly out on Friday and Saturday nights, and this is Norway, there is no shortage of drunks who fll that bill.
 Pedicabbing was full of everything from small annoyances--like people who grab on to the vehicle to stop it while I'm struggling up a hill, or deliberately jump out in front of it--to threatened and, once, actual violence.
 Nothing terribly serious, but it did not increase my joy in life when a drunk giant shook the whole vehicle while bellowing threats, or I got a hard rap in the head from a member of a gang of kids who had just run away from the fare.

 These everyday stresses took their toll on me, and I found quickly that the problems compounded themselves.
 After particularly unpleasant encounters, I didn't have the reserves of cheerfulness left to play the good-spirited chauffeur that Charles should be.
-Even very small things--like the sort of people I meet twenty times a night, who yell out "Can you take me to Bergen?" or some other place tens or hundreds of kilometers away, and then laugh uproariously at their own wit--got under my skin.
+Even very small things--like the sort of people I meet twenty times a night, who yell out "can you take me to Bergen?" or some other place tens or hundreds of kilometers away, and then laugh uproariously at their own wit--got under my skin.
 I found myself needing to quit for the evening more often from psychical fatigue than physical exhaustion.